 When done right, brined meat is juicy and tender, and a brilliant way of packing in a load of flavor into even the most modestly sized of meats.

 A lot of people have a brine recipe that they like to refer to, but it’s also key that you apply it right, and getting those all-important measurements right is really key.

 So here I am to help with a quick guide to brining chicken wings, including my favorite ingredients to use, and the exact measurements you should look to use.

 If you want to see other meat prep guides, check out my guide on how long to brine pork shoulder.

 As you may know, brining is a meat preparation process that helps prevent meat from drying out.
-This is particularly important for BBQ and smoking, where meats are left exposed to high temperatures for long periods of times which can lead to them drying out.
+This is particularly important for BBQ and smoking, where meats are left exposed to high temperatures for long periods of time, leading them to them drying out.

 A prepared brine of water, salt, and seasoning can be mixed together and used to submerge the chicken.
 Salt is an excellent agent for helping meat lock in its juices and flavors.
 This means that once it’s cooked it will remain beautifully moist and tender.

-Chicken is a very lean meat, so it needs a lot longer for brining than other fattier meats, like pork.
+Chicken is a lean meat, so it needs a lot longer for brining than other fattier meats, like pork.
 You can brine skinless chicken wings for just a few hours, but to get the real full effects I’d go much longer.